Silicon Valley Community Foundation

 2. Environment - Building power of communities impacted by environmental disparities, supporting environmental policy participation

-3. Faith & Neighborhoods - Community-based initiatives
+3. Faith & Neighbourhoods - Community-based initiatives

 4. Health - Community-based, equity-driven solutions; improving access to care; culturally responsive mental health services